Create a neuroinclusive workplace where people and business thrive

 alt="Star icon used in The Good Space branding"

 Conversations at work were often tricky: my manager and HR genuinely wanted to support me, but none of us had the clarity, language or confidence to know what would make a meaningful difference.
+And I now see the same pattern across organisations – not a lack of intent, but a lack of clarity, confidence and practical frameworks.

 I support organisations to build confidence, capability and culture so neurodivergent people (diagnosed or self-identified) can thrive, and managers feel equipped rather than overwhelmed.